-The TigerSwitch 10/100/1000 units are designed to interconnect multiple segments (or collision domains).
+The SMC8126L2 is designed to interconnect multiple network segments (or collision domains).
 It can be connected to network cards in PCs and servers, as well as to hubs, switches or routers.
 It may also be connected to devices using optional SFP transceivers.